SiAWorkExperience/Contact-Form/README.md

 ### Continued development

-In future projects, I would like to continue refining my skills using CSS and JavaScript, as I found them to be very powerful tools for improving the user experience of a website.
+In future projects, I would like to continue refining my skills using CSS as it was essential for creating a layout and theme which could be carried over to multiple HTML documents, improving the user experience and reducing the need to copy code multiple times.
 In particular, I would like to practice with flexbox and grid in CSS, as I found them essential for creating proper layouts and formatting the contents based on the window size.
-Practicing Javascript would help to add more user interactivity to any websites I design in the future and improve my understanding of what can be done with JS.
+Practicing Javascript would help to add more user interactivity to any websites I design in the future and improve my understanding of what can be done with JS, as it is a very powerful tool which

 ### Useful resources